Prince Harry Hangs Out with the Bidens and Obama at the Invictus Games

 Splash News

-This year's Invictus Games has certainly been a headline-making event.
 Earlier in the week, Harry and his girlfriend made their first official public appearance together.
-The royal and Suits star stepped out holding hands as they made their way to the wheelchair tennis game between New Zealand and Australia at the annual Paralympic-style Invictus Games in Toronto on Monday.
+The royal and Suits star stepped out holding hands as they made their way to the wheelchair tennis game between New Zealand and Australia.

 Tonight, the fourth annual Invictus Games will have its Closing Ceremony.